Dhananjayyd/Feature_Selection/README.md

 7. Number of children
 8. Geographic location
 9. Previous purchase history
-10.Time spent on website
+10. Time spent on website

 Now, the challenge is to identify the most relevant features that are strongly correlated with the target variable (buying behavior) and remove the irrelevant or redundant features.
 Here are some methods you can use for feature selection:

 >1. ***Correlation matrix***: You can compute the correlation between each feature and the target variable using a correlation matrix.
-Features with high correlation >coefficients can be considered as good predictors, and features with low or negative correlation can be dropped.
+>Features with high correlation coefficients can be considered as good predictors, and features with low or negative correlation can be dropped.

->2. ***Recursive Feature Elimination***: You can use an algorithm like Recursive Feature Elimination (RFE) to recursively remove less important features from the >dataset until the optimal subset of features is identified.
+>2. ***Recursive Feature Elimination***: You can use an algorithm like Recursive Feature Elimination (RFE) to recursively remove less
+>important features from the dataset until the optimal subset of features is identified.

 >3. ***Lasso regression***: You can also use Lasso regression, which is a type of linear regression that performs both regularization and feature selection.
-The Lasso >penalty shrinks the coefficients of less important features to zero, effectively removing them from the model.
+>The Lasso penalty shrinks the coefficients of less important features to zero, effectively removing them from the model.

 By applying these techniques, you can identify the most important features for predicting customer buying behavior and create a model that performs well with fewer features.

+**ADVANTAGES**

+>1. ***Improved Model Performance***: By removing irrelevant or redundant features, the model becomes less complex and less prone to overfitting,
+>which can lead to improved generalization performance on new data.
+>
+>2. ***Reduced Training Time***: Fewer features mean fewer computations, leading to faster model training and reduced processing time.
+>
+>3. ***Better Interpretability***: By reducing the number of features, the model becomes more interpretable and easier to understand,
+>making it easier to explain the model's behavior and results.
+>
+>4. ***Cost savings***: In real-world applications, the cost of collecting and processing data can be significant.
+>By reducing the number of features, you can save on data storage, processing and computational costs.
+>
+>5. ***Easier Data Management***: Fewer features mean smaller data sets, making data management and maintenance easier.

+Overall, feature selection can help improve model performance, reduce training time, increase interpretability, save costs, and simplify data management.